-A lot of people use masterbus processing nowadays, which could come in handy to get a rough idea of what the mix sounds like after mastering.
+A lot of people use masterbus processing nowadays, which will give you a rough idea of what the mix will sound like after mastering.
 But beware that for mastering, masterbus processing is not always the way to go.

 When it comes to some buss compression, tape/tube sound or EQ that adds something to the sound, don’t worry too much, that could/will be fine. limiting/clipping on the masterbus is far from fine and it will be really hard or even impossible to make a decent master.

 A general rule for processing on the master bus is: if you use it to make things louder, remove it!

 If you really like the way the processing sounds on the master bus, I suggest you send those mixdowns together with the un-processed files.
 They can sometimes be a useful pointer as to your sound preferences.

 Most DAW’s let you have 0 offset at the start of a track when printing.
 This can sometimes lead into the problem that, for instance, the attack of the first bass-drum is missing.